seng438-winter-2022/seng438-a3-nickknapton12/Assignment3-ReportTemplate.md

 ### Testcases and DU-Pairs Covered
-Note the test cases below where done with parameterized testing so all the test cases below where the inputs as described by arg1, arg2, expected.
+Note the test cases below where done with parameterized testing so all the test cases below where the inputs as described by arg1, arg2, expected instead of a test name.

 | Test Cases<br/>(arg 1, arg 2, expected) | DU-Pairs covered | DU-Pairs not covered |
 | ---------- | ---------------- | -------------------- |